 Essential Skills Work Visa

-There are various work visa categories, the most common application is the Essential Skills visa.
+There are various work visa categories, the most common application is currently the Essential Skills visa.
+However, keep checking our news section as this is one of the visas soon due to be abolished in favour of a new work visa framework,

 Work to Residence Visa (Accredited Employer).

-If you have a full time job offer from an accredited employer that is for a duration of at least 24 months and pays a minimum of $55,000 per year than you can apply for a ‘Talent ( Accredited Employer) work visa.
+If you have a full time job offer from an accredited employer that is for a duration of at least 24 months and pays a minimum of $79,560 per year and you are 55 or under then you can apply for a ‘Talent ( Accredited Employer) work visa.

 After 2 years you can then apply for a Talent ( Accredited Employer ) resident visa.